PatelVaishvikk/CRM-analysis/readme.md

             COUNT(CASE WHEN EXTRACT(DAY FROM (CURRENT_TIMESTAMP - LastPurchaseDate)) > 180 THEN CustomerID END) * 100.0 / COUNT(CustomerID), 2
         ) AS ChurnRate
     FROM last_purchase;

+Churn Rate (%)
+22.75

 ### **2.7 Average Revenue Per User (ARPU)**

+📌 What is ARPU?
+Average Revenue Per User (ARPU) measures the average revenue generated per customer over a given period.
+It is calculated using the formula:

+ARPU = Total Revenue / Total Customers

+✅ Helps businesses understand revenue efficiency per customer.
+✅ Useful for benchmarking customer profitability & growth.
+✅ Higher ARPU means customers are spending more, leading to better revenue.

     SELECT
         ROUND(SUM(quantity * price) / COUNT(DISTINCT CustomerID), 2) AS ARPU
     FROM online_retail;

+ARPU ($)
+2048.69

 ### **2.8 Repeat Purchase Rate (Customer Loyalty)**

+📌 What is Repeat Purchase Rate?
+Repeat Purchase Rate measures the percentage of customers who made more than one purchase.
+It is calculated as:

+Repeat Purchase Rate =   (Customers with >1 purchase) * 100/ Total Customers

+✅ Indicates customer loyalty & engagement.
+✅ A higher repeat purchase rate means strong customer retention.
+✅ A 65% rate suggests that most customers return for additional purchases.

     WITH purchase_counts AS (
         SELECT